hapaxapah/Latin_and_Ancient_Greek_for_NLTK/text_transformation_scripts/README.txt

     (1) all_xml_to_new_directory.sh
-    This script finds all XML files (Latin and Greek) within Classics and copies it into a directory called "Perseus_classics_xml".
+    This script finds all XML files (Latin and Greek) within Classics and copies them into a directory called "Perseus_classics_xml".

     (2) all_latin_xml_to_new_directory.sh